 For example, a person’s disinterest often leaves the partner feeling resentful, depressed, frustrated, unappreciated, and sad.
 Ongoing and unaddressed issues can affect bedroom intimacy and bleed over to other aspects of the relationship, which will begin to suffer.

-What Causes a Dead Bedroom?
+Common Causes of a Dead Bedroom

 Possible causes of a dead bedroom include: